 The Self-Preservation 5

-Self-Preservation 5s seek the Essential Quality of Insight through their lifestyle and interests.
-They have a deep capacity for concentration and are insightful, quirky, and intensely specialized in certain areas of expertise.
-They want to leverage their skills—intellectual, creative, or otherwise—into earning a sustainable living that allows them to pursue their passions and interests without being controlled or too at the behest of other people’s demands and agendas.
-Many do this by living in their studio, or making their living space into an office, laboratory, or library, for example.
+Self-Preservation Fives are seeking the Essential Quality of Insight through their lifestyle and interests.
+They have a deep capacity for concentration and are typically insightful, quirky, and intensely specialized in certain areas of expertise.
+Self-Preservation Fives are looking to leverage their skills—intellectual, creative, or otherwise—into earning a sustainable living that allows them to pursue their passions and interests without being controlled or too at the behest of other people’s demands and agendas.
+Many Self-Preservation Fives do this quite literally by living in their studio, or making their living space into an office, laboratory, or library, for example.

-Alone, unstructured time is a major priority for this type; they are easily drained by the demands of others and wish to have uninterrupted focus.
-They have careers or jobs that require minimal ongoing interaction with others or have otherwise arranged their life so as to have plenty of time to themselves.
-Whereas most people seek to keep their work within a boundary, limiting time and energy to have freedom in their personal lives, they keep their “personal life” narrow so they are free to focus most of their energy on their interests.
-Their interest is their life’s central focus, while they can compartmentalize other demands of living or treat them as secondary.
+Alone, unstructured time is a major priority for this type, as they are easily drained by the demands of others and wish to have uninterrupted focus.
+They often have careers or jobs that require minimal ongoing interaction with others or have otherwise arranged their life so as to have plenty of time to themselves.
+Whereas most people seek to keep their work within a boundary, limiting time and energy In order to have freedom in their personal lives, Self-Preservation Fives keep their “personal life” quite narrow so they can be free to focus most of their energy on their interests.
+Self-Preservation Fives’ interest is their life’s central focus, while they can compartmentalize other demands of living or treat them as secondary.

-Fear of depletion can turn into a literal fear outside forces are taking something from them, leading to obsessive fixations on paranoid ideas.
-Despite the withdrawn and disconnected character of the 5, they are aggressive, demanding, and controlling when they feel threatened while simultaneously unwilling to fully take responsibility for their aggression.
+Fear of depletion can turn into a literal fear that outside forces are taking something from them, often leading to obsessive fixations on paranoid ideas.
+Despite the withdrawn and often disconnected character of the Five, they can be quite aggressive, demanding, and controlling when they feel threatened while simultaneously unwilling to fully take responsibility for their aggression.

 Character Example: While Bernadette fits this version of the 5 in her withdrawn nature, and hording of her resources, even her hatred of engaging with other people (she will hide in her house, not answer the doorbell, spy on them through her windows, and gleefully announces that on their boat to the arctic, the tables only sit for, so “we can place all our coats on the extra chair and nobody can sit with us!”), there is another, highly memorable character who is also the perfect embodiment of a self-preservation 5: Ebeneezer Scrooge, in Charles Dickens’ classic story, A Christmas Carol.
 The story follows the antics of a “grasping, clenching, covetous old sinner” named Scrooge, whose miserly deeds cause him to scrimp on coal, foreclose on people even at Christmas, and deny his employee Bob Cratchit even the minor pleasures of the holidays.
 Through the brutal mechanisms of three Christmas ghosts, Scrooge learns the true meaning of Christmas, and becomes a ‘redeemed’ 5.
 He faces his past unwillingness to love, and opens his heart and his home to his fellow humanity.
 It’s the unthawing of a frozen heart and the joy of a 5 discovering their path to integration toward 7—greeting each day with joy, anticipation of its goodness, and the sharing of himself, his resources, and all he has learned.